ArnyminerZ/MiC-Manager/README.md

 docker-compose up -d
 ```

+The next time you want to start the server it's only required to use the last command.

 # Asset files
 There's a folder called `/assets`, this is where all the branding files are stored.
 There are matching config options
 for each file type.
 Currently, there's no officially supported way of mapping this files in Docker.